 #4 – Islamic unit trusts from Private fund management companies

 As for other Islamic unit trusts, you can generally (but not always) find out if the fund is shariah-compliant or not by looking at the fund name.
 If it has the words ‘Shariah‘, ‘Islamic‘, and/or ‘Sukuk‘ (Islamic version of Bonds) in the name, it’s an Islamic investment.

 You can also tell that they’re Shariah-compliant investment if they use Arabic terms like Al-[name] in the name, or it’s issued by an Islamic fund management company, like AIIMAN.

-All of the above halal investing options are managed by Bursa Malaysia Islamic Services Sdn Bhd (BMIS), a wholly-owned subsidiary of Bursa Malaysia which is regulated, transparent and fully Shariah-compliant.
+All Shariah-compliant stocks and equities are managed by Bursa Malaysia Islamic Services Sdn Bhd (BMIS), a wholly-owned subsidiary of Bursa Malaysia which is regulated, transparent and fully Shariah-compliant.